mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 - Don't be dismissive either
 - Refer them to resources for self-guidance (namely our applicant or contributing guides)
 - Politely remind of our expectation that contributors will be relatively self-sufficient and tolerant of minimal hand-holding

+## Office hours

+Office hours are public sync meetings we host where community members (GSoC candidates mostly) join to get help.
+Previous year such meetings only received community participation just before the end of the proposal period.
+We're currently planning to host these only during the last week of the proposal period.

 ## Greet/help schedule